JakeSutton19/MLB-Game-Prediction/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I used this tutorial (https://github.com/dataquestio/project-walkthroughs/tree/master/nba_games) from DataQuest as inspiration for the project
+I used this wonderful tutorial (https://github.com/dataquestio/project-walkthroughs/tree/master/nba_games) from DataQuest as inspiration for the project.